Reddit APIReddit DMREST APITutorialPRAW Alternative

 Wire that into the Anthropic tool-use API, the OpenAI function-calling API, the Vercel AI SDK, or any LangChain agent and the model can send DMs the same way it calls any other tool.
 Pair it with send_reddit_comment (see docs.redditapis.com/docs/write/comment) and get_subreddit_posts and you have a complete read-write-respond agent surface for Reddit, billed per call.

-If the tool-definition shape above is new ground, the Anthropic engineering team walked through the Model Context Protocol fundamentals (input schema, server bindings, transport) in their MCP overview, which is the canonical pattern for wiring any HTTP endpoint into a Claude-driven agent loop:
+The Model Context Protocol fundamentals are covered in the Anthropic engineering team's MCP overview, which is the canonical pattern for wiring any HTTP endpoint into a Claude-driven agent loop:

 A concrete Anthropic tool-use call site looks like this: